TABLE OF CONTENTS

 Make a Decision

 Once you decide to start a cannabis career in Oregon, and you have taken and passed the course for certification, you would submit your resume to various marijuana dispensary owners.
 But first, you would choose the specific job that you want and have your resume created specifically for that job.
-For a budtender job, any customer service skill and experience in the past will also help you to land the job.
-If you really want to start a cannabis career in Oregon, find out how by going to the Cannabis Training University today.
+For a budtender, any customer service skill and experience in the past will also help you to land the job.
+If you really want to start a cannabis career in Oregon, enroll in the Cannabis Training University's marijuana courses today.